Last Updated on 23rd May 2026 by peppe8o

 sudo apt install phpmyadmin -y

-- insert your favourite phpMyAdmin password and press Ok
+- Insert your favourite phpMyAdmin password and press Ok

-- insert again your phpMyAdmin password to confirm and press Ok
+- Insert your phpMyAdmin password again to confirm and press Ok

 Grant phpMyAdmin user DB privileges to manage DBs

-We’ll connect to MariaDB with the root user (default password is one before set) to grant permissions (remember to use semicolumns at the end of each command row as shown below):
+Weâll connect to MariaDB with the root user (the default password is the one set before) to grant permissions.
+In the following terminal commands, please remember to use semicolons at the end of each command row:

 sudo mysql -uroot -p